Locomobile Company of America: Model 48 and the Durant years

 A smaller "38 hp" model, very similar to the Model 48, was added in 1913.
 The model 38 has a 425 cuin, 62 bhp version of the T-head six and sits on a somewhat shorter 140 in wheelbase.
 By 1914, Locomobile had stopped selling all four-cylinder models to concentrate exclusively on sixes.

 In July 1922, Locomobile was acquired by Durant Motors, which not only continued using the Locomobile brand name for their top-of-the-line autos until 1929, but also still produced the Model 48 until its demise in 1929.
 Until the mid-1920s, this car was Locomobile's only offering.
 In 1925, the marque brought out their first new model, the 8-66 Junior Eight, with a more contemporary straight-eight engine, and more importantly, a lower price of $1,785.

-Introduction of the even smaller Junior Six was in 1926, but this car stayed only for one model year.
+Introduction of the even smaller Junior Six was in 1926, but this car remained available only for one model year.
 The larger Model 90 that appeared in the same year was produced until 1929.

 With the 8-70 of 1927, Locomobile added one more eight-cylinder car.
-Using an off the shelf Lycoming engine, this was not accepted as a true Locomobile in the marketplace and served to damage the company's reputation.
+Using an off the shelf Lycoming engine, this was not accepted as a true Locomobile in the marketplace and it served to damage the company's reputation.
 In the following year, the Junior Eight 8-66 was phased out.

 For 1929, a new 8-86 and 8-88 came out, but it was too late to save the company.
 Locomobile production ended in 1929.